 Curriculum Intent

 At Key Stage 3 (Years 7-9), we provide students with a broad foundation in a range of subjects: the National Curriculum forms the basis of our map of learning but we seek to provide students with opportunities to explore beyond these confines.
-There is a slight emphasis on the EBacc subjects of English, mathematics, science, history, geography, and languages including Latin which is studied by students who develop the strongest aptitude for languages in Year 7.
+There is a slight emphasis on the EBacc subjects of English, mathematics, science, history, geography, and languages including Latin which is studied by students who develop the strongest aptitude for English and the humanities in Year 7.
 The importance of the wider curriculum is not forgotten and subjects such as music, drama, art, PSHE, RE, DT, food technology and computing thrive.
 Each year 24 students enter the school through the Art Aptitude programme and such students contribute strongly to the high profile of art in school.
-Students are enriched by learning powerful, foundational knowledge across Key Stage 3 that builds into, and prepares them for, Key Stage 4 and 5 courses.
+Students are enriched by learning powerful, foundational knowledge across Key Stage 3 that builds into, and prepares them for Key Stage 4 and 5 courses.

 At Key Stage 4 (Years 10-11), we structure our curriculum to enable students to immerse themselves in the deep study of subjects and to build towards public examinations at the right time for students’ readiness and levels of maturity.
-All students take GCSEs in English Language and Literature, Mathematics, Science, and RE (which is assessed in Year 10) alongside a wide range of optional subjects are made available to students with almost all courses leading to GCSE qualifications, with differentiated options for learners at all attainment levels.
+All students take GCSEs in English Language and Literature, Mathematics, Science, and RE (which is assessed in Year 10) alongside which a wide range of optional subjects are made available to students with almost all courses leading to GCSE qualifications, with differentiated options for learners at all attainment levels.

 In the Sixth Form (Key Stage 5, Years 12-13), all current courses in our 16-19 programme lead to A-Level qualifications.
 All our students have full time study programmes over 600 planned hours.
 All students follow a structured careers programme during their two years of study.
 This includes – but is not limited to – the following: